richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 Complete the "Select an AzureResource" form and then click "Confirm".

-Iteratively review the samples to the right of the "Drag and drop a file..." box and choose a favorite.
+Iteratively click the samples to the right of the "Drag and drop a file..." box.

 <img src="https://github.com/user-attachments/assets/d50659f8-4762-4c5f-a6da-95505f2645be" width="800" title="Snipped February 14, 2025" />